PierfrancescoSoffritti/android-youtube-player/README.md

 #### FadeViewHelper
 An helper class that automatically fades out a view when not used.
 It can be used to automate the fade in and out of a container for the player controls, so that they automatically fade when appropriate.

-The `FadingFrameLayout` is a `YouTubePlayerListener` therefore it can change it's behaviour based on the state of the player.
+The `FadingFrameLayout` is a `YouTubePlayerListener` therefore it can change it's behavior based on the state of the player.
 For example: if the video is paused it won't automatically fade out.

-You can initialize it by passing to the constructure the view you want to be fading.
+You can initialize it by passing to the constructor the view you want to be fading.

 ```java
 FadeViewHelper fadeViewHelper = new FadeViewHelper(controlsContainer);